Advisory Council on the Misuse of Drugs: Criticism

 In 2006, the Science and Technology Select Committee of the UK House of Commons conducted a series of case studies examining the government's handling of scientific advice, risk and evidence in policy making.
 The second of its case-studies focused on the relationship between scientific advice and evidence and the classification of illegal drugs.
 It examined the workings of the ACMD.

 A summary of the findings, vis-a-vis ACMD:

 In the course of this case study, we have looked in detail at the role played by, and workings of, the Government's scientific advisory committee on drug classification and policy, the Advisory Council on the Misuse of Drugs (ACMD).
 We have identified a number of serious flaws in the way the Council conducts its business.
 Although the Council has produced useful reports explaining the rationale behind its recommendations on drug classification decisions, we found a lack of transparency in other areas of its work and a disconcerting degree of confusion over its remit.
 We also note that the ACMD has failed to adhere to key elements of the Government's Code of Practice for Scientific Advisory Committees.
 In response to these and other concerns about the Council's operations, we have called for the Home Office to ensure that there is, in future, independent oversight of the Council's workings.
-We have also highlighted the need for the ACMD to play a far more a proactive role in supporting the work of the Department of Health and Department for Education and Skills: the Government's approach to drug education and treatment must be informed by scientific advice and stronger cross-departmental coordination will be vital if the Public Service Agreement targets on drugs policy are to be met.
+We have also highlighted the need for the ACMD to play a far more a (sic) proactive role in supporting the work of the Department of Health and Department for Education and Skills: the Government's approach to drug education and treatment must be informed by scientific advice and stronger cross-departmental coordination will be vital if the Public Service Agreement targets on drugs policy are to be met.